Gera1313/E-commerce/README.md

 March 30, 2024: Got back from vacation.
 Will look over where I left off to pick it up tomorrow.

-April 2, 2024: Reworked the routes
+April 2, 2024: Reworked the routes.
+Get errors in tags route only now.

 I will use the MySQL2 and Sequelize packages to connect the Express.js API to a MySQL database and the dotenv package to use environment variables to store sensitive data, like my MySQL username, password, and database name.